smutindak/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # 10- Script to display the function of power to variables
 # 11- Script that converts a number from base 2 to base 10
 # 12- Script that prints all possible combinations of two letters, except oo
+# 13- Script that prints a number with two decimals places